 But is it safe?
 Some people who drink hydrogen-rich water report loose stools, mild heartburn and/or headaches.
 Because excess magnesium can be dangerous, I asked Dr. Nakao whether there were any side effects associated with the increased intake of magnesium from the ceramic stick used to create the hydrogen-rich water.
 He said that any effects would be negligible because the amount of magnesium in a normal daily diet is almost 800 times more than what’s in hydrogen-rich water.
 (Like other over-the-counter magnesium products, magnesium water sticks do not require FDA approval.)
 “I have been drinking hydrogen-rich water myself for years,” Dr. Nakao added.
 “It is not an overstatement to say that hydrogen’s impact on therapeutic and preventive medicine could be enormous in the future.”

 If you are considering giving hydrogen-rich water a try: Talk to your doctor about this intriguing research.
 While Dr. Nakao declined to recommend any particular brand, he confirmed that the magnesium sticks used to create hydrogen-rich water are sold online for about $80 per stick at various sites.
-Resources include www.LivingWaterUSA.com and www.HydrogenWaterStick.com.
+Resources include www.LivingWaterUSA.com and www.HydrogenWaterStick.com (you can buy their Arui H2 Hydrogen Maker Ellaim by clicking here).
 How does hydrogen-rich water taste?
 Like regular water.